Republicans blast Obama for 'blatant hypocrisy' of throwing maskless birthday party

 New York Times White House correspondent Annie Karni sparked a firestorm on social media after she described Obama's party as a "sophisticated, vaccinated crowd" that was "following all the safety precautions."

-Dr. Anthony Fauci, President Biden's chief medical adviser, had nothing to say about Obama’s party despite saying Sunday he was "very concerned" about the upcoming Sturgis Motortcycle Rally in South Dakota.
+Dr. Anthony Fauci, President Biden's chief medical adviser, had nothing to say about Obama’s party despite saying Sunday he was "very concerned" about the upcoming Sturgis Motorcycle Rally in South Dakota.

 CLICK HERE TO GET THE FOX NEWS APP